Graduate Diploma of Nursing Practice (Perioperative)

 Students normally are employed within a collaborating hospital for a minimum of 24 hours per week to support and provide a sound clinical learning environment for the clinical program requirements of the course.
 Where concurrent employment is not possible, clinical practicums may be negotiated.

 The Graduate Diploma course comprises eight credit points of study.
-Students may undertake six specialty units of study (six credit points) and two elective units, or alternatively students may undertake seven specialty units of study (seven credit points) and one elective unit.
+Students undertake six specialty units of study (six credit points) and two elective units (two credit points).

 Both the theoretical and clinical components of the assessment for each unit must be passed in order to successfully gain an overall pass in this course.
 Compulsory clinical hurdles form part of the assessment of this course.
 Recognition of the importance of clinical assessments is calculated in the overall student workload.